-It’s Labour day weekend, and after visiting Nana & Poppa and taking them a Spiced Plum Skillet Cake (enthusiastically received, as always) I was looking for a recipe to use up the last of the buttermilk, the purple Italian and small golden plums that I had purchased to make the cake.
+It’s Labour Day weekend.
+After visiting Nana & Poppa and taking them a Spiced Plum Skillet Cake (enthusiastically received, as always), I was looking for a recipe to use up the last of the buttermilk, the purple, and golden plums purchased to make the cake.
 Have you ever noticed that while they sell buttermilk in quarts, you never need more than a cup of the darned stuff?
-It languishes in the fridge afterwards until someone has to finally throw it out.
+It languishes in the fridge afterwards until someone finally throws it out.

-I googled “dessert buttermilk plums” and a few scrumptious looking recipes popped up.
-We are headed to one of the kids’ houses for dinner tonight and dessert is always popular.
-I decided to make this cobbler and a Purple Plum Torte.
+I googled “dessert buttermilk plums”, and some scrumptious recipes popped up.
+We are headed to one of the kids’ houses for dinner tonight, and dessert is always popular.
+So I decided to make this cobbler and a Purple Plum Torte.
 Comforting goodies on a cold, wet Sunday on the Labour Day weekend!

 - 6 c sliced peaches, plums, or nectarines (or any combo)

 - In a medium bowl, toss sliced stone fruit with lemon juice.
-In a prep bowl, whisk the raw sugar and flour together thoroughly, then sprinkle over fruit and combine well.
-Transfer fruit to a 9 x 13" baking dish (about 3 quart) and spread to cover the bottom.
+In a prep bowl, whisk the raw sugar and flour together thoroughly, then sprinkle over the fruit and combine well.
+Transfer the fruit to a 9 x 13″ baking dish (about 3 quart) and spread to cover the bottom.

 - In another bowl, whisk together flour, granulated sugar, baking powder, baking soda and salt.

 - Using a pastry cutter, cut the cold butter to the flour mix until the mixture has very small lumps (no bigger than a pea).
-Add buttermilk and vanilla and fold biscuit batter together gently, until just combined.
-Scoop dough in dollops onto the fruit; don’t worry if all the fruit is not covered.
+Add buttermilk and vanilla and fold biscuit batter together gently until just combined.
+Scoop the dough in dollops onto the fruit; don’t worry if all the fruit is not fully covered.

-- Sprinkle the top of the biscuit mix with a tablespoon of raw sugar and place in the oven.
-Bake for about 40 minutes, or until the fruit is bubbly around the edges and the biscuit is golden brown.
+- Sprinkle the top of the biscuit mix with a tablespoon of raw sugar and place it into the oven.
+Bake until the fruit is bubbly around the edges and the biscuit is golden brown (bout 40 minutes.

 I’m sharing this post with Between Naps on the Porch.